Ecoblockchain/weather/README.md

 The configuration consists of specifying feeders, deciders and executers, that together form a strategy.
 Your configuration should be an array of one more strategies.
 Feeders, deciders, and executers have different responsibilities within a strategies:

 * Feeders feed market data and account state to the strategy.
 In the example above, we're feeding CSV data from the file `./test/krakenLTC.csv` that was pulled from [bitcoincharts](https://api.bitcoincharts.com/v1/csv/) for the purposes of backtesting.
 The currencies being traded are BTC and LTC, with starting amounts of 10 BTC and 0 LTC.
 * Deciders decide when to make and cancel trades, and decide trade amounts.
-Here we have a strategy of two deciders: One that follows the trend via candlesticks at a 5 minute resolution, confirming a trend after 5 successful candlesticks, while being loose when defining a trend (just as long as it's "up" or "down").
+Here we have a strategy of two deciders: One that follows the trend via candlesticks at a 5 minute resolution, confirming a trend after 5 successful candlesticks, while being loose when defining a trend (just as long as it's "up" or "down"); and the other cutting our losses after the market when the wrong direction by 25%.
 * Executors execute the trades.
 Here we have a backtest executor which automatically fills all trades.

 You can potentionally have multiple feeders, deciders and executors depending on your strategy.